Gondola: Current design

 Today's gondola is up to 11 m long and 1.6 m wide, with a mass of 350 kg.
 They are made of 280 hand-made pieces using eight types of wood (lime, oak, mahogany, walnut, cherry, fir, larch and elm).
 The process takes about two months; in 2013, the cost of a gondola was about 38,000 euros.
 The oar or rèmo is held in an oarlock known as a fórcola.
 The forcola is of a complicated shape, allowing several positions of the oar for slow forward rowing, powerful forward rowing, turning, slowing down, rowing backwards, and stopping.
 The ornament on the front of the boat is called the fèrro (meaning iron) and can be made from brass, stainless steel, or aluminium.
 It serves as decoration and as counterweight for the gondolier standing near the stern.

-Every detail of the gondola has its own symbolism.
+According to a popular urban legend with no factual basis, every detail of the gondola has its own symbolism.
 The iron prow-head of the gondola, called "fero da prorà" or "dolfin", is needed to balance the weight of the gondolier at the stern and has an "Ƨ" shape symbolic of the twists in the Canal Grande.
-Under the main blade there is a kind of comb with six teeth or prongs ("rebbi") pointing forward standing for the six districts or "sestieri" of Venice.
+Under the main blade there is a kind of comb with six teeth or prongs ("rebbi") pointing forward standing for the six districts or "sestieri" of Venice (however, this is contradicted by the fact that old photographs and paintings show gondolas with 4 or 5 teeth).
 A kind of tooth juts out backwards toward the centre of the gondola symbolises the island of Giudecca.
 The curved top signifies the Doge's cap.
 The semi-circular break between the curved top and the six teeth is said to represent the Rialto Bridge.
 Sometimes three friezes can be seen in-between the six prongs, indicating the three main islands of the city: Murano, Burano and Torcello.
 This symbolism is likely influenced by the need to explain the shape to tourists, rather than the shape being influenced by those symbols, as they are not mentioned in any writings about the gondola prior to the current evolution of the shape of the Fero.

 The gondola is also one of the vessels typically used in both ceremonial and competitive regattas, rowing races held amongst gondoliers using the technique of Voga alla Veneta.